DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight99 kg (15 st 8 lb) PositionCentre

 DoB1986-11-08 BirthplaceNewport Height1.93 m (6' 4") Weight110 kg (17 st 4 lb) PositionCentre

-Jamie made his debut on the wing against Scotland at the start of the 2008 Grand Slam season.
+Jamie made his debut on the wing against Scotland at the start of the 2008 Grand Slam season but made the move to centre on Wales' tour to South Africa in 2009.

 DoB1987-08-07 BirthplaceAldershot Height1.98 m (6' 6") Weight105 kg (16 st 7 lb) PositionBack Row